acend/container-basics-training/content/en/docs/10/02/_index.md

 Total: 0 (UNKNOWN: 0, LOW: 0, MEDIUM: 0, HIGH: 0, CRITICAL: 0)
 ```

-As you can see we have no issues here (as this text was written).
-Let's check another image:
+No issues over here (as this text was written).
+So let's check another image:

 ```bash
 trivy image debian:stable-slim